We’re Not in the Middle Kingdom Anymore, Toto…

 Can I tell you about Leicestershire?
 Does anyone need an impractical guide?
 I can try for a London one in a few weeks as well.
 And Vancouver Island.
 And Mexico.
 It’s going to be a busy year ahead.
 I think I need a cup of tea.

-25 thoughts on “We’re Not in the Middle Kingdom Anymore, Toto…”
+25 responses to “We’re Not in the Middle Kingdom Anymore, Toto…”

 Oh, and, just to prove I’m not only thinking of myself…